 How do I Participate and What is the Timeline?

-- Attend the Coaches Orientation or Workshop (Jan.-Feb.).
+- Attend the Coaches Orientation or Workshop (January - February).
 Coaches sign up to attend either the orientation (1¼ hr.) or the extended workshop (half day).
 Times/locations are listed on the Program Schedule.
 During both sessions coaches will receive an information packet that includes a detailed description of planned activities, an updated glossary correlated with the state’s science standards, sample questions and guidance on how to prepare teams for success.
-During the workshop, sample Nature Bowl activities will be enacted.
+During the extended workshop, sample Nature Bowl activities will be enacted.

 - Prepare and Practice with Your Team(s).
-The coaches’ packet contains practice materials, and you may purchase the recommended supplemental reading, The Outdoor World of the Sacramento Region at the coaches’ orientation or half-day workshop.
+The coaches’ packet contains practice materials.
+Coaches may want to purchase The Outdoor World of the Sacramento Region at the coaches’ orientation or half-day workshop.
 For more supplemental resources, visit the California Regional Environmental Education Community.

 - Participate in Semi-finals (March - May).
 At each Semi-final site, teams compete with other teams in their divisions for chances to advance to the Finals.
 An awards ceremony will be held that recognizes each team for its strengths.
 All students will receive certificates and prizes.
 Specific team placement will not be publicly announced.
-(See Program Schedule).
+See Program Schedule (PDF).

 What Types of Activities do Teams Participate in?

 The Semi-finals and Finals each consist of a series of rounds in which teams take part in a variety of environment-related activities and questions.
-The topics and concepts are carefully tailored to align with California’s Next Generation Science Standards and the Environmental Education Initiative while focusing on local or regional environments.
-Additional activities are presented at the Finals.
-Advancing teams will be notified of the details.
+The topics and concepts are carefully tailored to align with California’s Next Generation Science Standards and the Education and the Environment Initiative while focusing on local or regional environments.
 Below are descriptions of the programs participants can look forward to:

 - Bell-Ringers: Short-answer questions are read for teams to answer on a “first ring” basis.